 - All compliance requirements (i.e. IRB approval, IACUC approval, off-capus travel approval and compliance training) need not be complete by the submission of the proposal, but must be complete prior to the receipt of any grant award.

 - All activities must take place after the date of award.
 Applications for retroactive activities cannot be accepted.

 Proposal Submission Guidelines

 Proposals must be submitted electronically, using the appropriate UG Research Grant Application form or UG Creative Project Grant Application form.
-These forms are designed to help you rovide the necessary information in the required format.
+These forms are designed to help you provide the necessary information in the required format.
 Please download the form to your computer before completing the application.
-If you have questions or difficulty accessing the forms, please contact Susan Ericson-West.
+If you have questions or difficulty accessing the forms, please contact the Center for Creative Inquiry.
 Collaborative proposals should be submitted as a single application.